 Have most of your clients been able to sell their appraised paintings to the collectors that you have referred them to after your appraisal?

 I am sorry but I can't refer you to my private art collectors as I respect all of my clients’ privacy and confidentiality.
 However, as a courtesy to better assist you, my appraisals for the purpose of selling come with general info on how and where to sell.

 It would be unethically and unprofessional for me, as an art dealer and appraiser, to show an interest in the piece that is the subject of my appraisal report; therefore, I cannot serve as your broker/agent nor can I be your advocate.
 My appraisals for the purpose of selling come with general info on how and where to sell on your own as a guidance.
-If you're interested in appraising your art with me, please download appraisal form for more info or contact me at firstname.lastname@example.org if you have any further questions.
+If you're interested in appraising your art with me, please fill out this appraisal form for more info or contact me at firstname.lastname@example.org if you have any further questions.

 1. A detailed and accurate description of the subject art of work along with measurements and photographs of each art.

 2. A statement of the purpose for the appraisal form.

 3. A statement of the contingent and limiting conditions to which the appraisal findings were subject.

 4. A description and an explanation of the appraisal method used.